ming0955/SF-form/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

 It is SF form for signup-flow-app.
-This will be updated under the developing
+This will be updated under the developing.

 <!-- [**Live Demo**](https://ming0955.github.io/SF-form/) -->